-The effect of this discretionary proxy is that, if you fail to give voting instructions to the depositary as to how to vote the Class A ordinary shares underlying your ADSs at any particular shareholders' meeting, you cannot prevent our Class A ordinary shares underlying your ADSs from being voted at that meeting, absent the situations described above, and it may make it more difficult for shareholders to influence our management.
+The effect of this discretionary proxy is that, if you fail to give voting instructions to the depositary as to how to vote the Ordinary shares underlying your ADSs at any particular shareholders' meeting, you cannot prevent our Ordinary shares underlying your ADSs from being voted at that meeting, absent the situations described above, and it may make it more difficult for shareholders to influence our management.
 Holders of our ordinary shares are not subject to this discretionary proxy.